Terraform GitHub Action workflows

-From the HashiConf'24, I thought I would bring back some of the hallway track slides I had on “GitHub based Terraform workflow deployments”, most of which I had to deal with when working with some customers.
+With HashiConf'25 a few weeks away, I thought I would bring back some of the hallway track slides I had on “GitHub based Terraform workflow deployments” from HashiConf'24, most of which I had to create when working with some customers.
 These are some sample workflow patterns which you can possibly use or tweak as needed for your organization needs.
-I am using GitHub actions as the CI system as it is easy for anyone reading to reproduce across their personal repos which is possibly hosted on GitHub.
+I am using GitHub actions as the CI system as it is easy for anyone reading to reproduce across their personal repositories.

 Components